marcllort/DataMining/README.md

 # DataMining

-The main objectives of this practice are:
+The main objectives of this practice are to learn to categorize images and classification of group of news.
-  • Spread knowledge of Python package scikit-learn
-  • Take fluency with the selection, standardization, preprocessing and search attributes
-  • Knowing the different implementations of the algorithm-based learning with examples IBL
-  • Working with the concept of optimizing a learner.

 Explanation on how has been done can be found on the pdf file.